asreview/citation-file-formatting/README.md

 ## Contributing
 Details are described in the [contributing guide](https://github.com/asreview/citation-file-formatting/blob/main/CONTRIBUTING.md).

-## Credits
-//Include a section for credits in order to highlight and link to the authors of your project.//

 ## License
 //Finally, include a section for the license of your project.
 For more information on choosing a license, check out GitHub’s licensing guide!//